Instructions to use Muno459/fastconformer-quran with libraries, inference providers, notebooks, and local apps. Follow these links to get started.

 - Output: token log-probabilities and 512-dim encoder features per output frame

-CTC is the right decoder for this task: frame-level alignment for the pronunciation pipeline, no auto-correction that would mask user mispronunciations, faster inference, and the loose-WER ceiling on EveryAyah is already 0.029% so there's no quality reason to add decoder complexity.
+CTC is the right decoder for this task: frame-level alignment for the pronunciation pipeline, no auto-correction that would mask user mispronunciations, faster inference, and (per the decoder ablation) sub-1% WER on held-out studio reciters - so there's no quality reason to add decoder complexity that would also hide mispronunciations.

 Quick start (CTC, ONNX)